EPCompSci/portfolio-2020-connorholm/README.md

 [COVID-19 Project](https://github.com/connorholm/Covid-19-Website)

 ##### EPHS App
-I learned how to develop a User Interface in Swift.
+I learned how to develop a User Interface in Swift for a High School audience.
 Currently working to configure dates and time to get progress into the day.
 [EPHS App](https://github.com/connorholm/EPHS-App)